Sometimes, it’s not easy to identify the difference between a gerund phrase and a participle phrase in a sentence.

 The correct term is a participial phrase.
 But I doubt anyone would disagree that either the adjective form or the compound noun is acceptable.

 It is a phrase that can look like a verb phrase.
-But it is an adjective that is describing or modifying a noun.
+But it is an adjective that describes or modifies a noun.
 The noun is usually the subject of the sentence.

 The phrase often starts a sentence before the active subject-verb clause.
 It works similarly to how you would use a prepositional phrase.
 But it can be used anywhere in a sentence.